pkhuong/rational-simplex/readme.md

 The program depends on [EGlib](http://www.dii.uchile.cl/~daespino/EGlib_doc/main.html), an utility library, which has a bug that results in erroneous variable value output for very large fractions or floats.
-Both programs are GPL.
+Both projects are GPL.
+The default configuration depends on both being built with
+soft-float (128 bit), but editing `rational-simplex.impl::*solvers*`
+to remove the `"float128_solver"` entry from the list of solvers.

 If you intend to work with large denominators, you'll need to build both programs from sources (it only takes a few minutes).
 Applying